PAXSTORE/paxstore-openapi-dotnet-sdk/docs/MERCHANT_CATEGORY_API.md

 }
 ```

-The structure of the class MerchantCategoryDTO like below.
+The structure of the class MerchantCategory like below.

 |Property Name|Type|Description|